Yolean/unhelm/README.md

 Submit a new `[chart name].[config name].values.yaml` in the root of this repo, containing a line prefixed `# unhelm-template-repo: [repo URL]`.

+## Namespaces

+Please pay attention to where chart-generated yaml contains namespace strings.
+That's frequently hard to spot if you use namespace "app" for your App app, which is why this repo consistently uses `unhelm-namespace-placeholder`.

+Each generated kustomize base gets a file `unhelm-namespace-placeholder.txt` which helps point out these strings.
+They typically call for specific Kustomize patches.
+Or use this repo only as examples and maintain your own yaml.